-- The U-CR&T meets to review of dossiers from the first Monday after January 10 through the last Monday of February. - The University Committee has eleven members: - Elected representatives from each of the 8 schools/colleges, including: - 2 from the College of Arts & Sciences and the School of Medicine (due to larger faculty size). - For the School of Medicine, one member comes from clinical services faculty and one from basic sciences faculty. - 2021-2022 (new) Graduate School elected faculty representative - and the Provost, ex officio, because of the duties of the office.
+- The U-CR&T meets to review of dossiers from the first Monday after January 10 through the last Monday of February. - The University Committee has eleven members: - Elected representatives from each of the 8 schools/colleges, including: - 2 from the College of Arts & Sciences and the School of Medicine (due to larger faculty size). - For the School of Medicine, one member comes from clinical services faculty and one from basic sciences faculty. - and the Provost, ex officio, because of the duties of the office.